The Importance of a Residential Detox

 It is understandable why someone seeking treatment for alcohol dependence may be anxious about the detox and withdrawal phase of recovery.
 In fact, fear of alcohol detox can be a significant barrier to getting needed help for overcoming an alcohol use disorder.
 However, by seeking detox services through a supervised program, the individual can rest assured that they will be closely monitored throughout the process.

-A medical detox is absolutely necessary for someone with a deeply ingrained alcohol use disorder.
-This is due to the possibility, no matter how remote, that the person could develop the DTs, which is a serious medical event.
-The medical detox team is trained to identify the early warning signs of the DTs, allowing them to be proactive in providing necessary emergency interventions.
+A residential detox is absolutely necessary for someone with a deeply ingrained alcohol use disorder.
+This is due to the possibility, no matter how remote, that the person could develop the DTs, which is a serious event.
+The detox team is trained to identify the early warning signs of the DTs, allowing them to be proactive in providing necessary emergency interventions.

 What to Expect in Alcohol Detox

 Alcohol detox and withdrawal will involve a wide range of severity, from mild to severe.
 The intensity of the withdrawal symptoms will be determined by such factors as the length of alcohol abuse history, the usual level of daily alcohol consumption, the individual’s state of health and their age, and whether there is a co-occurring mental health disorder.